 - If your child has not been apart from you before, try to arrange for him/her to spend time with relatives/friends so that they can get used to being with others. - You might like to walk past the nursery to see the children playing happily outside. - Explain what will happen throughout the day. - Read books together about starting nursery or school talk about how the characters are feeling about starting nursery.
 This will help your child to talk about any fears or concerns that they may have and will allow you to reassure them.
-Here are some examples you can purchase online...
+Here are some examples you can purchase online or you might be able to find someone reading them on YouTube...